lenahxo/IT202009/public_html/Project/Proposal.md

     - Screenshots
       - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
         - Screenshot #1 description explaining what you're trying to show
-- [ ] \(mm/dd/yyyy of completion) Feature Title (from the proposal bullet point, if it's a sub-point indent it properly)
+- [ ] \(mm/dd/yyyy of completion) User will be able to login to their account (given they enter the correct credentials)
   -  List of Evidence of Feature Completion
     - Status: Pending (Completed, Partially working, Incomplete, Pending)
     - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))